Hybrid dynamical systems modeling of power systems: Abstract

 \section{Abstract}

-The increasing integration of renewable energy sources has accentuated the already complex dynamics of power systems, challenging the adequacy of established continuous-time modeling approaches.
-There is a need for modeling frameworks that can capture the intricate interplay between continuous dynamics and discrete events characterizing modern grid operations.
-Hybrid dynamical systems offer a rigorous foundation for representing such mixed dynamics and have emerged as a valuable tool in power system analysis.
+Hybrid dynamical systems offer a rigorous foundation for representing mixed continuous–discrete dynamics and have become increasingly relevant in the analysis of modern power systems.
 Despite their potential, existing studies remain focused on isolated applications or case-specific implementations, offering limited generalizability and guidance for model selection.
 This paper addresses that gap by providing a comprehensive overview of hybrid modeling approaches relevant to power systems.
 It critically examines key formalisms, including hybrid automata, switched systems, and piecewise affine models, evaluating their respective strengths, limitations, and suitability across system analysis, stability assessment, and control design tasks.
-In doing so, the paper identifies open challenges and outlines future research directions to support the systematic application of hybrid systems modeling and methods in renewable-rich, converter-dominated power systems.
+Quantitative comparisons show that hybrid automata and switched-system models achieve substantially lower modeling error than mixed-logical dynamical abstractions in nonlinear hybrid scenarios, and that explicit hybrid formulations improve state-estimation accuracy by one to two orders of magnitude compared to continuous smoothing approaches.
+The review further consolidates these insights into a structured comparison that clarifies how different hybrid modeling formalisms map to specific analysis and control tasks in renewable-rich, converter-dominated grids.
+In doing so, the paper identifies open challenges and outlines future research directions to support the systematic application of hybrid systems modeling and methods in modern power systems.